PureStorage-OpenConnect/horizon-pure-ui/README.rst

 Compatability
 -------------

-This has been tested with DevStack on master and Victoria branches.
+This has been tested with DevStack on the stable/victoria branch.
 Anything else your mileage may vary.

 It is expected that this **WILL NOT** work with OpenStack Stein or earlier due to Django